IMPACT

 Joint Border Verification and Monitoring Mechanism

-UNMAS Patrol Support Teams deploy together with Joint Border Verification and Monitoring Mechanism Ground Patrol Teams to allow them to move freely and protect them against any explosive hazards that are encountered in the Safe Demilitarised Border Zone.
+UNMAS Patrol Support Teams deploy together with the Joint Border Verification and Monitoring Mechanism (JBVMM) Ground Patrol teams allowing those teams to move freely and protecting them against any explosive hazards that are encountered in the Safe Demilitarised Border Zone.

 Weapons and Ammunition Management